Aenarion7/LABS/GCP/GCP UCS2.md

 # Lab 2.
 Set Application Load Balancer
-Application Load Balancer in this lab will load traffic to Backend Service which is MAnaged Instance Group.
+Application Load Balancer in this lab will load traffic to Backend Service which is Managed Instance Group.

 ## Setting Environment
-### Create Load Balancer template
+### Create Compute Engine Template

 This command will create VM template (instance template).
 This tempate can be used to create new instance in borders of one region.
 There is also a script which runs after every new vm start.